-- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 3 Select + if the transducer is installed at the water line, or select - if the transducer is installed at the bottom of the keel - 4 Enter the distance measured in step 1.
+- If the transducer is connected to the chartplotter or a sonar module, select Settings > My Vessel > Depth and Anchoring > Keel Offset. - If the transducer is connected to the NMEA 2000 network, select Settings > Communications > NMEA 2000 Setup > Device List, select the transducer, and select Review > Keel Offset. - 3 Select if the transducer is installed at the water line, or select if the transducer is installed at the bottom of the keel. - 4 Enter the distance measured in step 1.